dillonkearns/gitbook-elm-graphql/chapter1.md

 }
 ```

 When defining `SelectionSet`s in Elm, you get more precise type error messages when you break off small pieces into constants as you go.
+We'll try to take the smallest possible steps where our code fails to compile.
+That way we get better and more frequent feedback from the compiler so we don't have to dig deep to find and fix our mistakes.

 ```haskell
 query : SelectionSet notSureYet RootQuery